misiektoja/spotify_profile_monitor/docs/usage.md

 spotify_profile_monitor <spotify_target> -e
 ```

-An error alert goes out once the same failure has lasted **5 minutes**, so a short outage or one lost request reaches nobody, while a failure that cannot clear on its own, such as an expired sp_dc cookie, is alerted at once.
-Each channel gets one alert and nothing more until a whole check completes.
-Any failing request counts, including a request that halted and the follower poll.
-A channel that could not deliver is tried again on a later failing check, after **5 minutes** at first and then after twice the previous wait, up to an hour.
-A run that recovered alerts again when it fails later.
-The same rule governs the webhook error alert.
+Email and webhook error alerts are sent after **5 minutes** of a continuing failure.
+Problems that need your action, such as an expired `sp_dc` cookie, alert immediately.
+Each channel gets one alert until a full check succeeds, including the follower poll.
+Failed deliveries are retried after 5 minutes, with increasing waits up to an hour.

 Make sure you defined your SMTP settings earlier (see [SMTP settings](configuration.md#smtp-settings)).